We Are Raw Photography

 This is a 5 hours Star Trail and Milky Way Astrophotography workshop!

-Learn to photograph the night sky from one of the darkest locations in Victoria.
-Join us at Cape Schanck for a highly practical five-hour introduction to photographing the night sky.
-This workshop will take place on a moonless night, so it will be possible to see and photograph Star Trails and the Milky Way, as long as the sky remains clear enough.
-No Astrophotography experience necessary.
+Learn how to photograph the night sky from one of the darkest coastal locations in Victoria.
+Join us at Cape Schanck for a highly practical, on-location workshop focused on real-world astrophotography techniques.
+No prior astrophotography experience is required.

 Clear